Azure/azure-iot-sdk-csharp/tools/CaptureLogs/TransmitETLSource/TransmitETL.md

   --sessionname          Required.
 The trace session to attach to.

   --connectionstring     Required.
 The Application Insights connection string.

+  --offlinestore         (Default: .\offlinestore) Sets the directory for the Application Insights telemetry channel to store telemetry if the device is offline.

+  --maxstoresizemb       (Default: 10) Sets the maximum store size in MB for telemetry that is persisted if the device is offline.

   --heartbeatinterval    (Default: 300) The interval in seconds to send the heartbeat.